Here’s the email I received . . .

 If you stop searching for the next magic trick, the perfect software, the "shiny object" that's going to do all the work for you (note: it doesn't exist)- and just focus on building & serving your market - you'll actually start seeing GREAT results.
 FAST.

-To get started building your practice, and building it FAST, "Done For You" Email Marketing Automation is just a click away.
+To get started building your practice, and building it FAST, learning about Marketing Automation is just a click away.